vtx22/hexamine/README.md

 - Traverse file with mouse dragging (ToDo)

 ## How to use
-Download and run the `hexamine.exe` from your command line.
+Download and run `hexamine.exe` from your command line.
 Pass the path to your binary file as the first argument:
 ```sh
 .\hexamine.exe <path-to-bin>
 ```